mpcarl-ibm/crs-docs/_api/overview.md

 | Upload Part | Uploads a part of an object associated with an upload ID.
 | Upload Part (Copy) | Uploads a part of an existing object associated with an upload ID.
 | Complete Multipart Upload | Assembles an object from parts associated with an upload ID.
-| Abort Multipart Upload | Stops upload of parts associated with an upload ID.
+| Abort Multipart Upload | Aborts upload and deletes outstanding parts associated with an upload ID.
 | List Parts | Returns a list of parts associated with an upload ID